Do you drink vitamin water? Well, your “healthy choice” may unwittingly be contributing to the demise of your teeth!

 The lower the number, the higher the acid.

 So, the acids that we consume temporarily soften the tooth’s surface.
-Under normal circumstances your saliva will neutralize the acids.
+Under normal circumstances, your saliva will neutralize the acids.
 However, if you consume acidic beverages frequently, your teeth don’t have a chance to recover.
-As a matter of fact, the worst thing you can do after you drink a coke is to brush your teeth, because in its weakened state, tooth enamel is much more susceptible to toothbrush abrasion!
+As a matter of fact, the worst thing you can do after you drink a Coke is to brush your teeth because, in its weakened state, your tooth enamel is much more susceptible to toothbrush abrasion!

 - Swallow quickly when you drink highly acidic beverages